Fiveable

 Global digital divide

-Developed vs developing countries
+Developed vs. developing countries

-Urban vs rural areas
+Urban vs. rural areas

-Policies to bridge digital divide
+Policies to bridge the digital divide

 Government initiatives